BrushXue/nanoParticleFoam/README.md

 # nanoParticleFoam

-Solve mass transport of nanoparticles in discrete model.
+Solve mass transport of nanoparticles in discrete model with temperature field.

 ## Installation